MicrosoftDocs/mixed-reality/mixed-reality-docs/gaze-and-commit.md

 ms.author: cmeekhof
 ms.date: 03/31/2019
 ms.topic: article
-keywords: Mixed Reality, Gaze, gaze targeting, interaction, design
+keywords: Mixed Reality, gaze, gaze targeting, interaction, design
 ---
-# Head-Gaze and commit
+# Head-gaze and commit
-Head-Gaze and commit is an input model that involves targeting an object with the direction of your head pointing forward (head-direction), and then acting on it with a secondary input such as the hand gesture Air Tap or the voice command “Select”.
+Head-gaze and commit is an input model that involves targeting an object with the direction of your head pointing forward (head-direction), and then acting on it with a secondary input such as the hand gesture Air Tap or the voice command “Select”.
 It is considered a "far" input model with indirect manipulation, meaning it is best used for interacting with content that is beyond arms reach.

 ## Device support